Tony Fadell: Career

-Early career
+General Magic

 After college, Fadell worked for Apple spinoff General Magic for three years, working with Sony, Philips, Matsushita, Toshiba and other consumer electronics firms in the "General Magic Alliance" to develop a line of personal handheld communicators.
-Starting in 1992 as a diagnostics engineer and progressing to a systems architect, he was responsible for the development of a number of technologies and devices, including the Sony Magic Link and Motorola Envoy, both of which were part of the Magic Cap platform.
+He started in 1992 as a diagnostics engineer and progressed to a systems architect.

 Philips Electronics

-In 1995, he was hired by Philips where he co-founded their Mobile Computing Group and served as the Chief Technology Officer, and Director of Engineering.
+In 1995, he was hired by Philips where he co-founded their Mobile Computing Group and served as the chief technology officer, and director of engineering.
 He developed a number of Windows CE-based hand-held devices, notably the Philips Velo and Nino PDA.
-Fadell went on to become a Vice President of Philips Strategy and Ventures where he was in charge of developing Philips's digital audio strategy consisting of technology direction for silicon and software, as well as its investment portfolio and potential business models.
+Fadell went on to become a vice president of Philips Strategy and Ventures where he was in charge of developing Philips's digital audio strategy consisting of technology direction for silicon and software, as well as its investment portfolio and potential business models.

+Fuse

+After Philips Fadell worked at RealNetworks for six weeks.

 In July 1999, Fadell started his own company called Fuse to develop the "Dell of the Consumer Electronics".
 One of the devices he had in mind was a small hard disk-based music player and an online-store-for-music.
 Fuse failed, however, to find a second round of funding, and Fadell started exploring developing the product at other companies.
-He first approached RealNetworks in 2000 but left after only six weeks.

 Apple Inc.

+Fadell is known as the "father of the iPod".
 Fadell found support for his business idea of an MP3 player complemented by an online music store in Apple.
 In 2001 Fadell was hired by Apple as a contractor designing the iPod and planning Apple's audio product strategy.
 His idea for a small hard disk-based music player and an online-store-for-music had caught Steve Jobs's attention.
 During that time, he created the concept and initial design of the iPod.
 He was then hired by Apple to assemble and run its iPod & Special Projects group in April 2001.
 He was tasked with overseeing the design and production of the iPod and iSight devices.

 Due to the engineers and resources at Apple being constrained with the Mac line, Fadell hired engineers from his startup company, Fuse, and veteran engineers from General Magic and Philips to build the core iPod development team.
 He also hired an outside company to develop the software for the player.

 He was promoted to vice president of iPod engineering in 2004 and on October 14, 2005, Apple announced that Fadell would replace the retiring Jon Rubinstein as Senior Vice President of the iPod Division on March 31, 2006.
-Fadell became the co-creator of the iPhone, working on the first three generations of the iPhone and overseeing all iPhone hardware, firmware, and accessories development from March 2006 to November 2008.

 On November 3, 2008, The Wall Street Journal broke the story of Fadell's departure from Apple.